ashenoy95/HackIllinois-2018/README.md

     * Are there a patterns in certain regions?
     * Monitring service requests in real-time

+Through the visualizations it can be observed that there are patterns in the utilization of resources.
+Given more data, Machine Learning algorithms can be employed to make predictions regarding allocation of resources.
+Thus, we can work towards enhancing resource utilization.
+We believe there is a firm foundation for the Smart Gigabit community to thrive.

 ## USAGE
   * Before starting, please check out the source link mentioned above.
   * To build on this project, clone the repo and check out the .R file.